Why Conduct a Sales Pipeline Audit?

 - Up the marketing spend

 - Ditch the market and concentrate in another vertical

 Or, any or all of the above…what’s the solution?

-On further exploration, the Sales Audit took me 4 days, I discovered the cause of the sales drop was a change in strategy.
+On further exploration, the sales pipeline audit took me 4 days, I discovered the cause of the sales drop was a change in strategy.

 A change that had been employed about 18 months ago in the business.

-Quite simply, the Sales Audit showed that 18 months ago the business has eschewed all manner of account management and moved their whole focus into new business development, which mean that the business had just one person to account manage per 400 customers.
+Quite simply, the sales pipeline audit showed that 18 months ago the business has eschewed all manner of account management and moved their whole focus into new business development, which mean that the business had just one person to account manage per 400 customers.